DhruvDholakiaCE/SlidersGame/README.md

 # SlidersGame
-Simple sliders game made with PyGame module in Python.
+Simple sliders game made with PyGame module in Python with sound effects.